magnusrodseth/disaster-tweets/assignment-2/README.md

 [(('liked', 'youtube', 'video'), 32), (('i', 'am', 'going'), 18), (('pick', 'fan', 'army'), 18), (('cross', 'body', 'bag'), 17), (('reddits', 'new', 'content'), 11), (('new', 'content', 'policy'), 11), (('low', 'selfimage', 'take'), 10), (('selfimage', 'take', 'quiz'), 10), (('deluged', 'invoice', 'make'), 10), (('likely', 'rise', 'top'), 10)]
 ```

-- `sentiment analysis`
+### 2.5.
+Sentiment analysis

 We implemented sentiment analysis, to investigate if the sentiment of the tweet would be relevant to classifying the tweet as disaster-related or not.
-We did this through nltks "vader":
+We did this using the `SentimentIntensityAnalyzer` from `nltk`:

 ```py
 from nltk.sentiment.vader import SentimentIntensityAnalyzer